translate/translate/docs/formats/subtitles.rst

 Implementation details
 ======================

-Format support is provided by `Gaupol <https://otsaloma.io/gaupol/>`_ a subtitling tool.
-Further enhancement of format support in Gaupol will directly benefit our conversion ability.
+Format support is provided by `aeidon <https://pypi.org/project/aeidon/>`_ library.
+Further enhancement of format support in aeidon will directly benefit our conversion ability.

 .. _subtitles#usage: